yarenska/kubernetes-notes/services.md

 NodePort basically creates a Service, that is accessible on a static port on each worker node in the cluster.
 To compare it with the ClusterIP, ClusterIP is only accessible within the cluster.
 No external traffic can directly access to the Service.
-NodePort service however, makes the external traffic accessible on static, fixed port on each worker node.
+NodePort service however, makes the external traffic accessible on static and fixed port on each worker node.
-So in this case, instead of Ingress, the browser request will send the request directly to the worker node, at the port that the Service definition defines as follows:
+So in this case, instead of Ingress, the browser request will send the request directly to the worker node, at the port that the Service definition is defined as follows:

 ```yaml
 apiVersion: v1